kjunn2000/inventory-management-system/README.md

    - Stores the price of the product item.

 5. **last_updated_dt** (DATETIME, NOT NULL)
    - Represents the date and time when the product item was last updated.
-Indexed to improve search performance.

 ### Indexes
+- **category**
+  - Index on the `category` column to enhance the search performance for queries involving this field.
 - **idx_last_updated_dt**
   - Index on the `last_updated_dt` column to enhance the search performance for queries involving this field.